silverstripe/silverstripe-asset-admin/client/src/components/UploadField/README.md

 * `extraClass` (string): Extra classes the component should have.
 * `name` (string) (required): The name for the component.
 * `onChange` (function): Event handler for when the component changes.
-* `value` (object): FileField value is an object with a single property 'Files'.
+* `value` (object): UploadField value is an object with a single property 'Files'.
 This property is a list of file IDs assigned to this value.
 * `data` List of custom options for this field.
 Data keys include:
   - `data.createFileEndpoint` (object) Endpoint this field should use to upload new files to